swinburne-sensing/experimentlib/README.md

     * `{system_username}` username
 * `!include` reads the specified YAML file and generates a nested node [[0](#sec_footnote)].

+### `experimentlib.logging.*`

+Sane-default logging setup with additional handlers to push records to InfluxDB (v1.8 or v2) and Pushover.

+New logging levels are defined:
+* `META` logging events relevant to the logging setup.
+* `LOCK` lock acquisition/release debugging
+* `TRACE` detailed or verbose debug logging
+* `COMM` for external I/O and communication

+#### `experimentlib.logging.classes`

+Base classes for objects that can use integrated logging.

+### `experimentlib.util.*`

+Various utility modules.

+#### `experimentlib.util.javascript`

+A lightweight and naive parser for extracting lists and dictionaries from Javascript code.

+---

-[<a name="include_footnote">0</a>]: These methods may present a security risk when passed user-defined strings.
+[<a name="sec_footnote">0</a>]: These methods may present a security risk when passed user-defined strings.
 While include paths can be restricted through use of the `ExtendedLoader.factory` method, note that sensitive environment variables may be exposed through `{env_*}` entries in formatted strings.
 In some cases this is necessary to load API keys and the like for logging or other functions and thus it is not restricted.